Iaguilaror/low_BMD_in_PMWMX/README.md

 - This pipeline is meant to reproduce the results in: TO-DO-add url and doi after paper is published

 The pipeline takes as INPUT an excel samplesheet created by UGPM, LaNSE, Cinvestav-IPN from a Synapt G2-Si Mass Spectrometer.
 Contact Emmanuel Castro-Rios (eriosc@cinvestav.mx) for more info.
 It also takes a .csv samplesheet describing sampleID_replicate and the condition (i.e. control vs treatment).
+It also takes a pre-built "Total_protein_PLSDA-PCA.xlsx" wide-format table with all of the samples (rows) and all of the proteins (columns) quantifiedM; this last one is used to reproduce figures on the paper.

 'Proteomic compare' is a pipeline tool that takes peptide quantifications in excel format and process it to generate a volcano plot and PCA of comparisons between conditions.
 This pipeline generates the followin outputs:
 For each INPUT .xlsx
-1) a figurte of a volcano plot with UP and DOWN peptides;
+1) a figure of a volcano plot with UP and DOWN peptides;
 2) a figure same as 1) but with labeled peptides;
 3) a figure of a PCA plot created from the UP and DOWN peptides;
 4) a figure of a panel diagnostics for 3), including a screeplot, a Parallel Coordinate Plot, a Biplot, and a labeled PCA with sample names.

+For the pre-built Total_protein_PLSDA-PCA.xlsx
+5) a figure showing the intersection for detected proteins in each condition;
+6) a figure showing the intersection for DOWN-expressed proteins in each condition;
+7) a figure showing the intersection for UP-expressed proteins in each condition;
+8) a figure showing 3D rendering of the PLS coordinates for the 3 first components, using all of the sampels for all of the conditions.

 ---